jubako/arx/README.md

 - Arx, Tar, Squasfs is compressed the content using zstd, level 5.
 - Zip is compressed using level 9
 - Fs is FileSystem (no archive).
-Archive creation and extraction is symulated with `cp -a`.
+Archive creation and extraction is simulated with `cp -a`.

 Tests has been done on different data sets :
 - the whole linux kernel (linux-5.19)